Ajami, Jaffa: 1948 war and establishment of Israel

-State of Israel

 After the establishment of the State of Israel, the Israeli government tried to separate Jews and Palestinians of Jaffa: “It will be best to have special areas for the Jews and areas for the Arabs,” said the military governor Meir Laniado.
 Palestinians were moved to Ajami, which was surrounded on all sides by Jewish quarters.
 Moshe Erem from the Israeli Ministry for Minority Affairs protested to Minister Bechor-Shalom Sheetrit: “Ajami is about to be closed off with a barbed-wire fence that will rigorously separate the Arab neighborhood and the Jewish section.
 That arrangement will immediately render Ajami a sealed-off ghetto.
 It is hard to accept this idea, which stirs in us associations of excessive horror. … And once more we are thereby sowing a toxic seed … in the heart of the Arabs.
 A ghetto in barbed wire, a ghetto, cut off from access to the sea.
 Shall this be our political approach?”
 Palestinians needed special permits “to exit the barbed wire.”

 Over the years, Ajami became run-down and neglected, and was reported to be the lowest-income neighborhood in Tel Aviv-Yafo despite being known for its palatial villas and unique architectural styles prior to 1948.
-The neighborhood suffers from a severe housing crisis and drug-use.
+The neighborhood suffers from a severe housing crisis and drug use.